AMC-11

+SES and Telesat have agreed that Telesat will buy the satellite to replace the failing Anik F2 satellite in its Anik fleet.
+Permission from the FCC is pending; once issued, the satellite will be repositioned to 111.1° West.

+Hitherto the satellite is owned by SES and used to relay cable television across the United States, Mexico and the Caribbean.

 Spacecraft

 AMC-11 was built by Lockheed Martin, and is based on the A2100A satellite bus.
 It was originally ordered by GE Americom as GE-11, however following the merger of GE Americom and SES, it was redesignated AMC-11 while still under construction.
 It is equipped with 24 transponders operating in the C-band.
 At launch it had a mass of 2340 kg, with an expected operational lifespan of around fifteen years.

 On December 1, 2022, AMC 11 ends its life cycle and was replaced by the SES 21 satellite.

 Launch

 The launch of AMC-11, which was conducted by International Launch Services, was the penultimate flight and last commercial launch of the Atlas II launch vehicle, which flew in the Atlas IIAS configuration.
 The launch occurred from SLC-36B at the Cape Canaveral Air Force Station, at 22:22:01 UTC on 19 May 2004.
 The launch successfully placed AMC-11 into a geosynchronous transfer orbit (GTO), from which it raised itself to geostationary orbit by means of a LEROS-1c apogee motor.
 Its insertion into geosynchronous orbit occurred on 24 May 2004.